JonasFocke01/dotfiles/README.md

 ## Dotfiles

+HINT: Install SSH to connect with GH first before cloning anything

-For using the full experience of the contained dotfiles, one would do this
+For using the full experience of the contained dotfiles, one would do this:

 - install `stow`
     ```bash